boogienet/iamwriter/README.md

 # Iamwriter

 This gem is our first attempt into writing a desktop program for Ubuntu.
 Our goal was to create a minimalist writing application.
+There is no menu, and is keyboard command driven.

 ## Installation

-Install it yourself as:
+Install it yourself

+    $ # no this isn't working yet
     $ gem install iamwriter

 ## Usage